Canon 80D versus Nikon D500

 The Canon EOS 80D and the Nikon D500 are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The Canon has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.

-An illustration of the physical size and weight of the Canon 80D and the Nikon D500 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 80D – represents the basis or 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 80D and the Nikon D500.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 80D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is notably larger (16 percent) than the Canon 80D.
 Moreover, the D500 is markedly heavier (18 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.